luismanuelamengual/NeoPHP/README.md

 Views
 ---------------
-NeoPHP actually supports 3 view templates engines: Blade, Twig and Smarty.
+NeoPHP actually **supports 3 view templates engines: Blade, Twig and Smarty**.
 Availiable view factories as well as the default one can be configured in the views.php configuration file inside de config directory.
 This is the content of the default views configuration file ...
 ```PHP
 <?php